braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/inline_image_push.md

 No additional integration or SDK changes are required to use this feature!.
 Devices or SDKs which don't meet the minimum version requirements will instead show a standard big image push notification.
 {% endalert %}

-- This notification type requires the Braze Android SDK v10.0.0+, and Android M+ devices.
-Unsupported devices or SDKs will fallback to the standard big image push notifications
+- This notification type requires the Braze Android SDK v10.0.0+ and Android M+ devices.
+Unsupported devices or SDKs will fallback to the standard big image push notification.

 - Unlike regular Android push notifications, Inline Image push images are in a 3:2 aspect ratio.